ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt2-markdown.md

     - hidden: In this mode, the article is just not shown in the website.

 ### Write article content

+> Useful tip: Use VSCode as a text editor to manage your project and write content as you can preview .md files (content files written in markdown) in real-time directly using the Preview functionality.
+Hence, it becomes easy for you to view how your content will look like in real-time.

 Now add the following lines in the file first_article.md just below the metadata defined above.